-China State Construction Engineering Corporation Ltd (CSCEC), which is a state-owned construction company will build a new headquarters for Commercial Bank of Ethiopia in Addis Ababa at the cost of US$266.5m.
+China State Construction Engineering Corporation Ltd (CSCEC), which is a state-owned construction company will build a new headquarters for the Commercial Bank of Ethiopia in Addis Ababa at the cost of US$266.5m.

 CSCEC has said the new project was a breakthrough as far as its operations in Ethiopia were concerned.
-“The project is to be another landmark building contracted by CSCEC following the African Union Conference Center, and is a new breakthrough in its operation in Ethiopian market.”
+“The project is to be another landmark building contracted by CSCEC following the African Union Conference Center, and is a new breakthrough in its operation in the Ethiopian market.”

 Addis Ababa is also expecting a transformation by a model city and a housing development from Turkey, after a delegation from the latter met President of Ethiopia Mulatu Teshome last November in relation to the issue.
 Ethiopian Airport Enterprise (EAE) has also announced plans for a US$ 2.4bn airport 70km South East of the city.